 How Cannabis Products Can Restore Gut Health

 Research suggests that several of the cannabinoids and terpenes found in cannabis can alleviate the symptoms of IBS and celiac disease.
 By understanding the effects that these compounds produce, it’s possible to identify specific cannabis products that will meet your specific needs.
+If you live in West Virginia, you can also consult with an online WV medical marijuana card telemedicine doctor.
 There are six vital phytonutrients that you can use to combat IBS and celiac disease.

 1. Tetrahydrocannabinol (THC)